PayEx/PayEx.Checkout.Documentation/docs/configurationReference.md

 JavaScript type: `number`

 ##3.2.3 API Token (required)
-In order to authenticate your solution with PayEx Checkout you will need an API token, this token can be found in the PayEx Checkout admin user interface.
+In order to authenticate your solution with PayEx Checkout you will need a frontend key, this key can be found in the [PayEx Checkout admin](gettingStarted#authentication-keys) user interface.

 Default property: `null` <br/>
-JavaScript property name: `token` <br/>
+JavaScript property name: `key` <br/>
 JavaScript type: `string`

 ##3.2.4 Order Id (required)